Your knowledge hub on nearshore software development | Pwrteams

 The truth behind failed AI projects

 Let’s be real - getting AI to work well is tough.
 What seems impressive in a demo often crumbles when it's time to go live.
 In fact, according to a recent Gartner report, at least 30% of generative AI projects will be abandoned after the proof-of-concept stage by the end of 2025.
-Why are so many AI initiatives hitting a wall?
-There are a few reasons, and they’re more common than you think:
+By other estimates, more than

 • High costs